Canada Work Permit Visa

 • LMIA-Exempt Work Permits: For workers under free trade agreements or other exemptions.
 Each type has specific eligibility criteria and application processes.

-The Labour Market Impact Assessment (LMIA) is a document issued by Employment and Social Development Canada (ESDC) that verifies there is a need for a foreign worker and no Canadian citizen or permanent resident is available to do the job.
-Employers must obtain a positive LMIA before hiring most foreign workers.
-The LMIA process involves recruitment efforts and assessing the impact on the Canadian labor market.
-Some work permits are LMIA-exempt under international agreements or specific categories.
+The Labour Market Impact Assessment (LMIA) is a document from Employment and Social Development Canada (ESDC) that proves there is a need for a foreign worker in a specific job and no Canadian citizen or permanent resident is available to fill the role.

-An open work permit allows foreign nationals to work for any eligible employer in Canada without the need for a job offer or LMIA.
-Common recipients include:
+A Canada Open Work Permit gives foreign nationals the flexibility to work for almost any employer in Canada without needing a job offer or LMIA.
+It is ideal for:

 How can Y-Axis help you?